sdcb/PaddleSharp/docs/ocr.md

 You can also set this value to `null`, in that case, images will not scale-down to detect, performance will drop and memory will high, but should able to get better accurancy.

-## PaddleConfig.Defaults.UseGpu
-Default value: `false`

-If you wants to use GPU, you should refer to FAQ `How to enable GPU?` section, CUDA/cuDNN/TensorRT need to be installed manually.

 ## How can I improve performance?
 Please review the `Technical details` section and read the `Optimize parameters and performance hints` section, or UseGpu.